RedBearAK/toshy/README.md

 You can just use the "Browse" tab in this application to search for the extensions by name and quickly install them.

-There will be no issue when installing both of the compatible extensions, which might be advisable to have less risk of not having a working extension for a while the next time you upgrade your system in-place and wind up with a newer version of GNOME.
+There will be no issue when installing more than one of the compatible extensions, which might be advisable to reduce the risk of not having a working extension for a while the next time you upgrade your system in-place and wind up with a newer, temporarily unsupported version of GNOME.
 I expect at least one of the extensions will always be updated to support the latest GNOME.
-The branch of `keyszer` installed by Toshy will seamlessly jump to using the other extension in case one fails or is disabled for any reason.
+The branch of `keyszer` installed by Toshy will seamlessly jump to using the other extension in case one fails or is disabled/uninstalled for any reason.
+You just need to have at least one from the list installed and enabled.

+The `Xremap` GNOME shell extension is the only one that supports older GNOME versions, so it's the only one that will show up when browsing the extensions list from an environment like Zorin OS (GNOME 3.38.x) or the distros based on Red Hat Enterprise Linux (clones like AlmaLinux, Rocky Linux, EuroLinux, etc.) which are still using GNOME 40.x.

 ## How to Install